nonta1234/terraining-heightmap-generator/README.md

 ## Configuration Panel

-- **Heightmap Type**: It is planned that CS2 will also be available for selection soon.
+- **Heightmap Type**: Selection of CS2 will soon be available.
 - **Interpolation**: Choose from Bilinear or Bicubic.
-- **Stream Depth**: Assist in drawing streams.
+- **Stream Depth**: Aiding in the depiction of streams.
-- **Smooth Count**: Number of times to repeat smooth effect.
+- **Smooth Count**: Determine the number of times the smooth effect is repeated.
-- **Noise Value**: Height to add or subtract.
+- **Noise Value**: Add or subtract height.
-- **Noise Grid**: Detail of noise.
+- **Noise Grid**: Adjust the level of detail for noise.
 The smaller the number, the finer the details.

 ## Plans

-- Achieve compatibility with Cities: Skylines II.
+- I plan to achieve compatibility with Cities: Skylines II.